vincent/ng-stator/README.md

 # NgStator

-NgStator is a VERY OPINIATED ngrx module to wrap most common behaviours used in an ngrx store.
+NgStator is a VERY OPINIATED ngrx toolbox to wrap most common behaviours used in an ngrx store.

 ### what it does